ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 _**IMPORTANT:**_ If you use a **Tobii 4C Tracker**, you need to install the special beta driver version of **Tobii Experience**.
 For more info, check [this page](https://help.tobii.com/hc/en-us/articles/4408130344337-Head-tracking-is-no-longer-working-for-those-using-Tobii-Core).
 This will also be described in more detail below.

+## How do I use it?

-You can set if up on the following screen, only shown on Windows:
+You can set up Tobii eye- and head-tracking on the following screen, only shown on Windows:

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/tobii_basic.png|alt="Tobii Eye Tracker Setup"]]

-## How do I use it?

 Make sure your Tobii eye-tracker is connected to your PC and works (outside of VTube Studio).
 To make sure that is the case, follow the setup guide provided by Tobii for the tracker, including **installing all required drivers/software** and properly **calibrating the Tobii tracker**.